cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ### Configuration Settings

 Consider the CompuTrainerTestData.
 This device is not detected by name, but only by whether or not it is enabled in the settings.
-To specify this in the test data, we override one of the configureSettings methods, the one for the simple case where there is single valid and a single invalid configuration.
+To specify this in the test data, we override one of the configureSettings methods, the one for the simple case where there is a single valid and a single invalid configuration.

 The DeviceDiscoveryInfo class has been updated to contain the device's configuration setting (computrainer_serial_port).
 - if an enabling configuration is requested (enable==true) a string that is known to be accepted is supplied